openaddresses/machine/README.md

 [openaddresses-cache](https://github.com/openaddresses/openaddresses-cache),
 and other components of OpenAddresses.

-Test the OpenAddresses with `test.py`:
+Test the OpenAddresses machine with `test.py`:

     python test.py